bgreenlee/llm-categorization/README.md

-# Bucket Categorization Experiment
+# LLM Categorization Experiment

-Proof-of-concept for categorizing/tagging links.
+Proof-of-concept of using an LLM for categorizing/tagging links.

+Requires an [Anthropic API key](https://docs.anthropic.com/en/api/admin-api/apikeys/get-api-key), but could be easily modified to use any LLM.

 ## Setup